qiime2/amplicon-docs/docs/how-to-guides/how-to-import.md

 [^import-statistics]: It would be possible for us to compile this information because imports are recorded in data provenance, and we could assess that across the user community when provenance is parsed by [QIIME 2 View](https://view.qiime2.org).
  To date though, we've never collected usage information (or any other data) through QIIME 2 View.

+[^individual-omics]: If your feature table integrates different -omics data types, specialized methods may be required.
+ Best to reach out on the forum for input here.